 Full breasts classically enhance the feminine figure, empowering their owner with an attractive body shape.
 However, if breasts are excessively large, their size and weight may lead to undesirable consequences such as pain or a disproportionate appearance.
 Breast reduction surgery, or reduction mammaplasty, can remove excess breast tissue and make your breasts not only a more proportionate and comfortable size but also a better shape.
 Women who undergo breast reduction surgery enjoy improved body image and confidence, reduced pain and discomfort, elimination of certain health symptoms, and a more attractive appearance.
+Schedule a Breast Reduction consultation with Dr. J. Brian Boyd in South Bay.

 Women with naturally large breasts may suffer from relentless teasing, unwanted attention, chronic back and shoulder pain, rashes, poor self-image, and diminished self-confidence.
 Such breasts may interfere with sporting activities and even sleeping.
 Breast reduction surgery reduces the amount of breast tissue to create a more balanced body shape and alleviate the underlying causes of these symptoms.